Solid gold toilet stolen from Winston Churchill's birthplace

 The artist intended the golden toilet to be a pointed satire about excessive wealth.
 Cattelan has previously said: "Whatever you eat, a $200 lunch or a $2 hot dog, the results are the same, toilet-wise."

+Last year, the chief curator at the Guggenheim offered to lend the golden toilet to U.S. President Donald Trump and his wife Melania Trump when they asked to borrow a Van Gogh painting for their private White House quarters.
+Curator Nancy Spector had been critical of Trump in social media.

-The theft also comes after Edward Spencer-Churchill told The Times newspaper that the toilet would not be very easy to steal since it was connected to the palace's plumbing.
+Saturday's theft also comes after Edward Spencer-Churchill told The Times newspaper that the golden toilet would not be very easy to steal since it was connected to the palace's plumbing.

 "So no, I don't plan to be guarding it," he said.